 After matriculation through residency, Dr. Dincher moved to State College, Pennsylvania and established an office-based anesthesia practice.
 This practice focuses on providing all levels of anesthesia to pediatric, special needs, and phobic patients across Pennsylvania.

 Dr. Dincher is a member of the American Society of Dental Anesthesia, the Society for Pediatric Anesthesia, the American Dental Society of Anesthesiology, and the Pennsylvania Dental Association.
-Dr. Dincher is board-eligible through the American Society of Dental Anesthesia.
+Dr. Dincher is now board certified through the American Dental Board of Anesthesiology.

 Outside of work Dr. Dincher enjoys spending time with his family and friends, hunting/fishing, and going to sporting events.